Phyllocladus aspleniifolius

 Phyllocladus aspleniifolius, commonly known as the celerytop pine, is an endemic gymnosperm of Tasmania, Australia.
 It is widespread and common in Tasmania, with the most abundance in the western highlands.
-Its ‘leaves’ appear similar to those of a celery plant, hence the common name.
+Its leaves appear similar to those of a celery plant, hence the common name.

 Description

-Phyllocladus aspeniifolius is a large, conical conifer in the family Podocarpaceae.
+Phyllocladus aspleniifolius is a large, conical conifer in the family Podocarpaceae.
 The trunk is erect with horizontal branches.
 True leaves appear at the seedling stage and are fine and needle-like.
 Mature leaves are reduced to minute, brown scales.
-The function of the leaf is taken over by cladodes that look like green diamond shaped leaves, similar to the leaves of a celery plant, hence the common name “celery-top pine”.
+The function of the leaf is taken over by cladodes that look like green diamond shaped leaves, similar to the leaves of a celery plant, hence the common name "celery-top pine".
 The cladodes are thick and flattened, 3–8 cm long borne spirally on green stems.
 The plant may bear male and female cones on the same tree or separate trees in summer.
 The male cones are cylindrical, 3–5 mm long, with 2-3 together at the end of side branches.
-Female cones occur in groups of 3-4 in short, stalked clusters at the axils or margins of the cladodes.
+Female cones occur in groups of 3–4 in short, stalked clusters at the axils or margins of the cladodes.
 Mature cones are a distinct fleshy pink to red, with a white aril holding a hard, black, exposed seed.